16 Oct The Truth About Alcohol and Your Weight

 MORE HUNGER, LESS WILLPOWER

 Drinking alcohol often decreases your willpower whilst increasing your appetite.
-If you are the type of person who can happily have a drink and maintain your willpower, then there is no reason why you shouldn’t enjoy the odd glass here and there.
-However, if you struggle to stop at one, or you know drinking leads to you making poor food choices, then it might be a good idea to take a break from alcohol for a little while.
+If you struggle to stop at one, or you know drinking leads to you making poor food choices, then it might be a good idea to take a break from alcohol for a little while.

 HIDDEN SUGAR AND CALORIES

-As you might have guessed, alcoholic drinks do contain sugar and calories, but the amount differs significantly depending on what you drink.
-Next time you see a bartender make a cocktail, just watch how much sugar (or sugar syrup) goes into it!
-Cider, especially the flavoured kinds, are also exceptionally high in sugar.
-On the other hand, dry wine contains less than 5g sugar per litre (that’s less than a teaspoon per bottle) so it’s one of the best choices.
+Alcoholic drinks contain sugar and calories, but the amount differs significantly depending on what you drink.
+Cider, especially flavoured fruity ciders, are also exceptionally high in sugar.
+On the other hand, dry wine contains less than 5g sugar per litre, so it’s one of the better choices.